 Workplace and facilities teams have strategies they are considering, but the definitive picture of the post-shelter-in-place workplace is still evolving.
 They are actively reviewing recommendations by the CDC, other subject matter experts, and their own understanding of employee behavior and space usage.
 Density users have an additional input: their historical people-count data.

-With our Analytics tool, Density customers can review trend data over pre-COVID months to understand the usage of your spaces.
+With our Analytics tool, you can review trend data over pre-COVID months to understand the usage of your spaces.
 You can use this data to inform where and when you’ll need to prioritize cleaning services and influence new cleaning policies.
 The following metrics will be especially helpful:

 Occupancy data will show which spaces were typically occupied, when, and for how long.
 You could use this data to determine when to increase air circulation in your spaces or schedule cleaning during office hours for high use spaces.